armgong/rjulia/README.md

 2. Compile Rjulia.
 This requires you to set the environment variable JULIA\_SRC.
 A typical Julia install directory should look like:

-    juliainstalldir/bin/       (julia execute file)
-    juliainstalldir/include    (julia include files)
-    juliainstalldir/lib        (libjulia.so )
+  juliainstalldir/bin/       (julia execute file) juliainstalldir/include    (julia include files) juliainstalldir/lib        (libjulia.so )
   juliainstalldir/lib/julia  (julia base package files: sys.so sys0.so etc.)

   if you install Julia into /usr/, change JULIA\_SRC to point to that directory. if you still have problem, please see the Makevar file in your source directoryfor more details.

 3. add juliainstalldir/bin into your system PATH variable, and ensure libjulia.so is in ld.so.conf.

-4. If you want to be able to type map R or Julia objects that contain NA values, install the Julia packages DataArrays and DataFrames.
+4. If you want to be able to type map R or Julia objects that contain NA values or factor or Data Frame, Julia packages DataArrays and DataFrames must be installed.

+5. Windows user please download built binary package from https://github.com/armgong/RJulia/releases

 Demo
 -------------